 Critical to the success of our strong program in materials chemistry is the availability of modern, state-of-the-art instrumentation for structure elucidation of both crystalline and amorphous materials.
 Stony Brook is extremely well equipped to conduct such research, with 2 single crystal diffractometers and 3 wide bore NMR machines in the Department of Chemistry, and powder diffractometers, microscopes (SEM, TEM, and AFM), high pressure cells for synthesis, etc. available on campus.
 Scattering experiments, designed to probe polymer properties such as crystallization, gelation and micellization are performed in-house, and at synchrotron sources such as the NSLS or the Advanced Photon Source, where dedicated instruments are available.

 Recently significant investments have been made to support the excellent and growing computational community at Stony Brook.
 The first is the installment of New York Blue, a $26 million dollar supercomputer, under a cooperative agreement between Stony Brook and Brookhaven National Labs.
 The second is the founding of the Laufer Center for Physical and Quantitative Biology, located in 15,000 square feet of newly renovated space.
 It will be home to 5 PIs, more than 40 students, junior fellows, and postdocs, in addition to administrative staff and a state of the art computational resource.
-These recent developments enhance an already thriving community that had previously taken advantage of the Seawulf computational cluster, a custom-built 470-processor Linux Cluster.
-The cluster uses 3.4GHz Intel Pentium IV Xeon CPUs interconnected with Gigabit Ethernet.
+These recent developments enhance an already thriving community that had previously taken advantage of the Seawulf computational cluster, a 240 Teraflops Linux cluster composed of 164 compute nodes, each with two Intel Xeon E5-2683v3 CPUs.